BlafKing/BEP/Reasoning.md

 I never received any email by Discord stating anything about my account being banned, I didn't know why/how/when my account was banned, I could only guess.

 I assumed I received an account termination, since again, I had to guess.
-This meant I had to create a new Discord BOT and lose all my conversations on the old account.
+This meant I had to create a new Discord BOT and lose my old account.

 After this happened I tried contacting Discord multiple times about the issue, but each time I just received an automated email stating "the account would not be re-instated" without being given any reasoning, I have never been able to speak to a human every time I attempted to contact them.